kanaka/data-defined-systems/docs/presentations/source/presentation.md

     - service replica scaling prevents use of user-assigned IPs or MACs
 - conlink:
-    - easy to add to existing docker compose
     - arbitrary data-defined L2 and L3 networking
     - overlay / merge from multiple sources
     - dynamic container scale/replicas